libexpat/libexpat.github.io/content/pages/walkthrough2.md

 > processor in an encoding other than that named in the declaration
 > [...]

-If all is well, we update the `encoding` field of the parser structure with the new encoding.
+If all is well, we update the `m_encoding` field of the parser structure with the new encoding.
 From now on, our parsing will expect ASCII input.
-Notice that we don't update `protocolEncodingName`; that is for overrides only.
+Notice that we don't update `m_protocolEncodingName`; that is for overrides only.

     :::c